laudiacay/mpcs-compilers/README.md

 to install cargo and rustc (for compilation and running): run this script https://rustup.rs/

-to build the code run `cargo build --release`
+to build the code run `make`

-to run the binary target, run `cargo run --release -- ARGS`, where ARGS is what you want to pass to ekcc
+to run the binary target, run `./target/ekcc ARGS`, where ARGS is what you want to pass to ekcc

+to clean run `make clean`